How a stay at home mom can kick those negative nelly joy stealing emotions

 I love quotes or things to keep my mindset focused.
 Below are a few things I think are so pretty and make me happy.

-Throughout my house I have random quotes that help me stay motivated and sometimes just make me smile.
+I have random quotes throughout my house that help me stay motivated and sometimes make me smile.
 They uplift my mood and are great reminders throughout the day.